Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Rama Chandran felt that it was better to send her by convincing her somehow.
 But he didn’t like to chase her out in that manner.

 He had an idea.
 A sort of stupid idea!
 Why shouldn’t he marry her?
-Her child like behavior, her stubbornness, a sprouting love from her heart- all attracted his attention.
-But she was an outcaste!
+Her childlike behavior, her stubbornness, and a sprouting love from her heart—all attracted his attention.
+But she was an outcast!
 Will that be alright?

 “Vellachi!
 Are you ready to marry me?”

 “Why this marriage?” she looked up to him.
-Her love and, beyond that, the fear of obstacle existing between them were all found mixed up in her look.
+Her love and, beyond that, the fear of obstacles existing between them were all found mixed up in her look.

 Rama Chandren could understand what was going on in her mind.
-She was a type of a girl who could mortgage any damn thing for him.
+She was the type of girl who could mortgage any damn thing for him.

 14

-The Store Manager was eyeing on Vellachi for quite some time.
+The store manager was eyeing Vellachi for quite some time.
 Considering the present prosperity, one could easily say that Maruthi and Kankani Subban could not be taken for granted.
 Moreover, the whole of ‘Water Bridge’ knew about the character of Vellachi.
-But does the lust leave some one keep quiet?
+But does the lust leave someone keeping quiet?
 Does it?
-The stable keeper Chinnan understood this matter.
-He had also been eyeing on the post of kankani for long time.
+The stable keeper, Chinnan, understood this matter.
+He had also been eyeing the post of kankani for a long time.

-The garden was sprawling around about two and a half kilometres down the water falls.
+The garden was sprawling around about two and a half kilometres down the waterfalls.
 On the other side of the falls, the human activity was very rare.
-Once you crossed the boundary of estate, there were “un-destructed Reserve forests” lying ahead.
-The stream sprang out of the falls was flowing through the boulders over there.
+Once you crossed the boundary of the estate, there were “undestructed reserve forests” lying ahead.
+The stream that sprang out of the falls was flowing through the boulders over there.

 The girls who used to wander about the area with Vellachi were paid some amount to coax her to come to that spot.

 Those girls were the periodical beneficiaries of Chinnan’s courtship.
-They were also exalted to help him have Vellachi who, till now, was not conquered by anyone.
+They were also exalted to help him have Vellachi, who, till now, was not conquered by anyone.
 Everything went as per the plan.
-Chinnan came there along with the Store Manager.
-The girls accompanied her silently slipped away from the spot leaving her plucking the tender tea leaves.
+Chinnan came there along with the store manager.
+The girls, accompanied by her, silently slipped away from the spot, leaving her plucking the tender tea leaves.

-What else to explain further about it?
+What else is there to explain further about it?
 The stable keeper forcefully tied her up with the tree.

-No one could hear her scream for help and there was none to extend help to Vellachi.
-As the luck would have it at that time, Rama Chandran came to that spot accidentally.
+No one could hear her scream for help, and there was no one to extend help to Vellachi.
+As luck would have it at that time, Rama Chandran came to that spot accidentally.

 At the distance itself, he could see the condition of Vellachi.
-On first look, he could not understand that it was Vellachi.
+At first look, he could not understand that it was Vellachi.

 Once he came nearer, he understood it was Vellachi.
 At once, he pounced upon them both and started punching them.

 Chinan was a rogue.
-Will he keep quiet when Rama Chandran beat him?
+Will he keep quiet when Rama Chandran beats him?
 He snatched away the stick from him and beat him in return furiously.
 Rama Chandran fell unconscious.

 When he regained his consciousness, he could hear only the voice of Vellachi.
 He rose up slowly and untied her.